Sobelair: History

-A Sobelair Sud Aviation Caravelle at Hannover Airport in 1972.
+A Sud Aviation SE-210 Caravelle at Hannover Airport in 1972.

-A Sobelair Boeing 737-300 in 1987.
+A Boeing 737-300 in 1987.

+A Boeing 707s at Faro Airport in 1989.

+A Boeing 737-300 in SABENA style colours.

+A Boeing 767-300 at Brussels Airport in 2001, featuring the last corporate livery.

-Sobelair was founded as a charter airline on 30 July 1946, originally (only during the initial months) known as Société d'Etude et de Transports Aériens, abbreviated SETA.
+Sobelair was founded as a charter airline on 30 July 1946, originally as Société d'Etude et de Transports Aériens (SETA).
 The first revenue flight using a Douglas DC-3 aircraft, which took place on 15 October of that year, was a flowers transport to Nice via Paris.
 In 1947, scheduled flights from Brussels to Elisabethville in Belgian Congo were launched on behalf of several companies in the Belgian colony, which held the majority of the stakes in the company.
-In 1949, these shares were acquired by Belgian flag carrier Sabena, which thus owned 72.29 percent in Sobelair.
+In 1949, these shares were acquired by Belgian flag carrier Sabena, which thus owned 72.29% in Sobelair.

 When Republic of the Congo (Léopoldville) was founded as an independent state in the former Belgian Congo, Sobelair ceased its African service, and concentrated on offering chartered holiday flights to the Mediterranean instead, as well as (between 1957 and 1962) domestic routes using small Cessna 310 airplanes.

 Sobelair joined the jet age in 1971, when the first Caravelle was acquired second-hand from Sabena.
 Over the following years, the fleet was further modernized with Boeing 707 aircraft, which stayed until 1988.
 By then, Sobelair operated a fleet composed exclusively of smaller Boeing 737 airliners.
 Long haul flights were relaunched only in 1994, using a newly bought Boeing 767-300.